 | 7, 8, 9 | Commercial Pilot License (CPL) | Complex aircraft (Piper Arrow), commercial maneuvers, long cross-country flights, 150+ total hours | FAA CPL Checkride |

-| 10 | Multi-Engine Rating | Piper Seminole twin-engine training, single-engine failure procedures | Multi-Engine Add-On |
+| 10 | Multi-Engine Rating (MEL) | Piper Seminole twin-engine training, single-engine failure procedures | Multi-Engine Add-On |

-| 11, 12 | CFI Preparation (optional, F-1 OPT) | Teaching methodology, advanced maneuvers, lesson planning | FAA CFI Checkride |
+| 11, 12 | CFI / CFII / MEI | Teaching methodology, advanced maneuvers, instrument and multi-engine instruction | FAA CFI / CFII / MEI Checkrides |

-| 13, 14, 15 | Hour Building as CFI | Teach new students while logging Pilot-in-Command hours toward the 1,500 airline minimum | Paid work on F-1 OPT |
+| 13–15 | Hour Building as CFI (F-1 OPT) | Teach new students while logging Pilot-in-Command hours toward the 1,500 airline minimum | Paid work on F-1 OPT |

 FAA certificates are accepted as a qualification basis by airlines across the Middle East, Southeast Asia, Europe, and the Americas.
 Japanese pilots trained at Pelican have gone on to fly for international carriers where FAA hours and ratings are the standard.
+This is the fastest path from student to commercial cockpit for most of our international graduates.

 On an F-1 visa with OPT, Japanese students can stay in the U.S. as a Certified Flight Instructor, log the 1,500 hours required by regional airlines, and interview for a sponsored Type Rating.
+Many graduates use this route to build professional experience before returning home or moving to international carriers.

 The Japan Civil Aviation Bureau (JCAB) accepts an FAA Private Pilot License as a foundation.
 For a Japanese Commercial Pilot License, pilots complete JCAB written and practical exams in Japan.
+Training at Pelican gives you a solid foundation of airmanship, structured procedures, and flight hours that shorten and strengthen the JCAB conversion process.

 JAL and ANA primarily hire ab-initio cadets through their own programs or through the Civil Aviation College of Japan.
 FAA-trained pilots can still apply, but the typical JAL/ANA path is cadet-based rather than license-transfer.
+We encourage Japanese students to speak with our admissions team so we can map your personal goal to the most direct route.

 | Region | Airlines | Typical Requirements |